 • Shop October 17-23, 2018 and receive a free bamboo cutting board with your $90 purchase.

 (*All giveaways, while supplies last.
-Some restrictions apply) There will also be raffle prizes with a grand prize of airfare for 2 to Japan and a #Uwajimaya90 photo contest.
+Some restrictions apply.)
+There will also be raffle prizes with a grand prize of airfare for two to Japan and a #Uwajimaya90 photo contest.
 For more about their 90th Anniversary celebration, click here!